Raúl Esparza: Other theatre

 In 1999, Esparza played Che in the national tour of Evita, opposite Natalie Toro.
 The tour was intended to open on Broadway, but failed to do so.
 In 2001, he appeared Off-Broadway in tick, tick...
 BOOM! by Jonathan Larson, garnering a Drama Desk Award nomination for Outstanding Actor in a Musical.
 He appeared in two musicals by Stephen Sondheim, Sunday in the Park with George and Merrily We Roll Along at the 2002 Kennedy Center Sondheim Celebration.
 He also appeared as the Arbiter in the Actors Fund of America concert of Tim Rice's Chess in September 2003.

-In 2009, Esparza starred in a production of Shakespeare's Twelfth Night at the Delacorte Theater (New York) with Anne Hathaway, from June 25 through July 12.
-He starred as Hapgood in the City Center Encores! staged concert production of Anyone Can Whistle from April 8 to 11, 2010, opposite Sutton Foster as Fay and Donna Murphy as the Mayoress.
+In 2009, Esparza starred in a production of William Shakespeare's Twelfth Night at the Delacorte Theater (New York) with Anne Hathaway, from June 25 through July 12.
+He starred as J. Bowden Hapgood in the New York City Center Encores! staged concert production of Anyone Can Whistle from April 8 to 11, 2010, opposite Sutton Foster as Fay Apple and Donna Murphy as the Mayoress Cora Hoover Hooper.

 In July 2013, Esparza starred in a production of The Cradle Will Rock at the New York City Center.

 In February 2018, Esparza played Freddie Trumper in the Kennedy Center's revival of Tim Rice's Chess.
 From October to December 2018, Esparza played the title role in Classic Stage Company's Off-Broadway production of The Resistible Rise of Arturo Ui.
 He was nominated for the 2019 Drama Desk Award for Best Actor for the role.

 In July 2019, Esparza appeared in a production of Road Show at the New York City Center.
 In October of the same year, Esparza played Harry in the off-Broadway comedy Seared by Theresa Rebeck.

-In April 2020 he was a host, executive producer, and performer in Take Me to the World: A Sondheim 90th Celebration, a virtual concert in honor of the 90th birthday of composer Stephen Sondheim benefiting the charity organization ASTEP (Artists Striving to End Poverty).
+In April 2020, he was a host, executive producer, and performer in Take Me to the World: A Sondheim 90th Celebration, a virtual concert in honor of the 90th birthday of composer Stephen Sondheim benefiting the charity organization ASTEP (Artists Striving to End Poverty).

 In December 2022, Esparza was a guest narrator at Disney's Candlelight Processional at Walt Disney World.
+In 2023, he starred as Fagin in Oliver! in New York's Encores! two-week run.
+In 2023, it was announced that he would star in the world premiere of the musical Galileo at Berkeley Repertory Theatre in summer 2024.